JayUdding/TERMINAL--Learning-to-Use-Terminal/README.md

 * **Markdown editors**: Tools like Mou, Typora, or Bear that allow you to create and edit Markdown documents.
 * **Shell scripting tools**: Tools like Bash, Zsh, or Fish that allow you to write and run shell scripts.

 Remember, the most important thing is to choose a format and tool that works for you and your learning style.
-Good luck with your project, and have fun learning Terminal commands!
+Good luck and have fun learning Terminal commands!

 Example of a Quiz: